 Valarie has been called “a standout figure in the world of interfaith organizing and activism” and “one of the most exceptional speakers and thinkers” of her generation.
 The Center for American Progress lists her among 13 national faith leaders to watch.
 In 2013, she was named one of eight Asian American women of influence, won a Person of the Year award by India Abroad, and delivered the Baccalaureate address for Stanford University.

 In 2011, working at the intersection of religion and politics, spirituality and social justice, she launched Groundswell at Auburn Seminary to equip the multifaith movement for justice with 21st century tools.
-Valarie continues to serve as a national Sikh voice and advocate, most recently, in response to the August 2012 mass shooting in a Sikh house of worship in Oak Creek, Wisconsin.
+Valarie continues to serve as a national Sikh voice and interfaith leader, including in response to the August 2012 mass shooting in a Sikh house of worship in Oak Creek, Wisconsin.

 Valarie has produced critically acclaimed documentary films with her partner Sharat Raju: Divided We Fall (2008), the first feature documentary on post-9/11 racism in America that toured in 200 U.S. cities and received a dozen international awards;Alienation (2011), a short film that follows families swept up in immigration raids; Stigma (2011), a short film that chronicles youth encounters with stop-and-frisks;The Worst of the Worst: Portrait of a Supermax (2012), a hard-hitting documentary that explores the rise of supermax prisons and use of solitary confinement; and Oak Creek: In Memorium (2013) a short film on the mass shooting at a Sikh gurdwara in Wisconsin.